michellevit/Fennec-Animation/README.md

 ### Add a new scene

-1. Drop art into `./public/ground/scene_5/`.
+1. Drop art into `./public/ground/scene_5/`
-2. Reference it in `./components/Animation/config/groundConfig.ts`.
+2. Reference it in `./components/Animation/config/groundConfig.ts`
-3. Run `npm run preview` and verify seams.
+3. Run `npm run preview` and verify seams

 ### Add a sprite action

-1. Add frames to `./public/sprite/` (same width/height).
+1. Add frames to `./public/sprite/` (same width/height)
-2. Map them in `./components/Animation/config/spriteConfig.ts` (e.g., `dash: ["dash1.png", "dash2.png"]`).
+2. Map them in `./components/Animation/config/spriteConfig.ts` (e.g., `dash: ["dash1.png", "dash2.png"]`)
-3. Hook the action where needed in the animation timeline.
+3. Hook the action where needed in the animation timeline

 ## Commands